Azure/reliable-web-app-pattern-dotnet/README.md

 <br />

-> You should use the `azd down` command to tear down an
+> You should use the `azd down --force --purge --no-prompt` command to tear down an
 > environment when you have finished with these services.
 If
 > you want to recreate this deployment you will also need to
 > delete the two Azure AD app services that were created.
 You